The Process to become a Merit Badge Counselor

 It is in going through the steps that a scout learns to master a skill.
 Merit badge counselors are directly involved in the first two steps.
 The merit badge counselor assesses the Scout's knowledge to ensure he has completed all the required work.

 You can also get current updates, resources and news about merit badges HERE.
+To see the requirements, changes and general information for Merit Badge management use these sites:

 The merit badge counselor assesses the Scout's knowledge to ensure he has completed all the required work—no more, and no less.
 You may not add to, delete from, or modify the merit badge requirements in any way.